 - Pain around the site of the implant

 These effects will usually subside in the days following the implant.
 Appropriate pain relief will be prescribed by the dentist.
 If they persist or get worse, get in touch with your dentist so they can remedy the situation.

 What Results Can I Expect?

-Dental implants have extremely high-success rates, but it is up to you to take care of your teeth and gums to ensure success.
-Tooth loss is usually a result of poor dental habits, and it’s imperative that you take up a good oral health routine immediately after surgery.
-That means brushing twice a day, flossing once a day, eating a healthy diet and visiting the dentist at least every six months.
+Dental implants have extremely high-success rates.
+But, it is up to you to take care of your teeth and gums to ensure success.
+Tooth loss is usually a result of poor dental habits.
+So, it’s imperative that you take up a good oral health routine immediately after surgery.
+A good oral health routine should include brushing twice a day, flossing once a day, eating a healthy diet and visiting the dentist at least every six months.

 Other lifestyle factors can also compromise the success of the implant, including smoking and excessive alcohol consumption.
 You also need to avoid bad habits, like chewing on hard objects or grinding your teeth.

 In the rare event that the bone fails to fuse in between visit two and three, the implant will need to be removed, and you can try the procedure again in another few months.

 Dental implants have many benefits of other tooth loss treatments: